-To add to the stress, fraudsters are exploiting the spread of the Covid to help commit various types of fraud and cybercrime.
+To add to the stress, fraudsters have exploited the pandemic to help commit various types of fraud and cybercrime.

-For some people, Covid may increase their susceptibility to the risk of financial abuse due to being home alone, answering telephones, being on the internet more than usual, and potentially trusting others with their cash to buy supplies.
+Since the pandemic more elderly people are feeling isolated increasing their risk of financial abuse by answering telephones on their own, being on the internet more than usual, and potentially trusting others with their cash to buy supplies.
 Both the elderly and those with dementia, who are isolated in their own homes, may be more likely to answer their doorbell and interact with door-to-door scammers.

 Tips to avoid scams.

 Older people living with dementia may not be familiar with handling emails and surfing the internet, so they can be easy targets for scammers.
 This may be online or on your doorstep.
 These people may try to gain entry to your home, get you to reveal sensitive online information, or try to sell you something.

 - Scammers often ask you to do something now or immediately to prevent something worse from happening.
 This is not normal and is the most obvious sign of a fraudster.
 If you’re feeling pressurised or worried it’s probably a scam, Stop, take your time and if in doubt, write down a number and hang up.
 If you can find the number for your bank or the company they are referring to elsewhere then cross-check this and then relay the conversation to them.

 - If someone is trying to sell you something check you’re buying from a real company.
 Are there some reviews on the company on a different website?
 Anyone can put reviews on their own website!
 Can you check on Which?
 You can search for a company’s details on GOV.UK.
 This will tell you if they’re a registered company or not.

 - If you decide to go ahead with the purchase, use a credit card if you have one, as most major credit card providers insure online purchases.